FrogWatch of the Flint Hills

 What is FrogWatch

 Have a passion for conservation?
 Want to contribute to ongoing scientific research?
 Join our local chapter of FrogWatch USA at Sunset Zoo.
 FrogWatch of the Flint Hills is a citizen-science initiative that empowers community members to learn about their local wetlands and aid in the critical process of identifying local frog and toad species.
 The data collected by local citizens is shared nationally and influences conservation work.
 After completing training, volunteers collect data during evenings from February through August.
-Volunteers must complete one of two training sessions offered each spring comprised of three, two-hour classes; attendance at all three dates of a session is mandatory.
+Volunteers must complete one of two training sessions offered each spring comprised of three, 2.5 hour classes; attendance at all three dates of a session is mandatory.

 The International Union for Conservation of Nature (IUCN) estimates that at least one-third of known amphibian species are threatened with extinction; a rate significantly higher than bird or mammal populations.
 As a FrogWatch Volunteer, you'll assist with a survey of amphibians.
 This data will increase our understanding of the local population and its trends, informing future conservation efforts.

 If you are interested in becoming a certified FrogWatch volunteer you must attend three, two-hour training sessions.
 You will learn about amphibians, wetlands, data collection protocols and how to identify our local species by their call.
 Trainings are offered annually in the spring; see below for upcoming training dates.
 All ages are welcome to become volunteers, however children must be accompanied by an adult.
 If you have any questions or would like more information email Sunset Zoo's Programs and Education Animals Manager, Nicole Wade.

 2019 Training DatesVolunteers must complete one of two training sessions offered each spring comprised of three, two-hour classes; attendance at all three dates of a session is mandatory. *Still time to register for the first training session!
 Dates changed due to weather!